mastering-js/masteringjs.io/tutorials/chartjs/size.md

-To set the chart size in chartJS, you should use the `responsive` option.
+To set the chart size in ChartJS, we recommend using the `responsive` option, which makes the Chart fill its container.
-You must wrap the chart `canvas` tag in a `div` with the css property `position` set to `relative`.
+You **must** wrap the chart `canvas` tag in a `div` in order for `responsive` to take effect.
-By default, the option is enabled and set to true.
+You cannot set the `canvas` element size directly with `responsive`.

-Resize the window to see how it affects the chart with and without `responsive` set.
+Below is a chart that fills its container, which happens to be the exact width of the text container for Mastering JS.

 <style>
   #chart-wrapper {
-    display: inline-block; position: relative; height: 400px; width: 66%;
+    display: inline-block; position: relative; width: 100%;
   }
 </style>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/Chart.js/2.7.1/Chart.min.js"></script>